 Top Pick: LEM Products 1152

 This machine is the top performer at any price, and a real value to boot.
-Plenty of capacity and good usability made it our favorite machine.
+Plenty of capacity, versatility and good usability made this one our favorite dehydrator.

 Table of contents